 How to Apply

-- Attach the following documents as a single PDF:
+- Attach the following documents:

 - An excerpt from a single-authored academic writing sample, 5 pages or less